texfaq/texfaq.github.io/FAQ-euro.md

 ---
+title:  Typesetting the Euro sign
 section: Symbols, etc.
 date: 2014-06-10
 ---

-# Typesetting the Euro sign

 The European currency ''Euro'' (&#x20ac;) is represented by a symbol of somewhat dubious design, but it's an important currency and